 18. Applicants may apply to be enrolled simultaneously in courses offered in different delivery modes.
 Such applications are subject to the usual provisions of the General Regulations governing Admission, Enrolment and Examinations.

 19. In exceptional circumstances applicants may apply to be enrolled in the internal mode while not attending regularly scheduled classes on campus.
-All such applications are subject to approval of Academic Board (through the Deputy Vice-Chancellor Students and Global Engagement (or delegate).
-In giving approval, the Deputy Vice-Chancellor Students and Global Engagement (or delegate) shall ascertain that appropriate arrangements have been made for tuition or supervision and for the provision of services required to enable the applicant to undertake the study with a reasonable likelihood of success.
+All such applications are subject to approval of Academic Board (or delegate).
+In giving approval, Academic Board (or delegate) shall ascertain that appropriate arrangements have been made for tuition or supervision and for the provision of services required to enable the applicant to undertake the study with a reasonable likelihood of success.
 Except as set out in this Regulation, students must abide by the conditions applying to the particular mode in which each course is offered.

 20. Students normally enrol for a single programme of study.
-With the approval of Academic Board (through the Deputy Vice-Chancellor Students and Global Engagement (or delegate) , it is possible to enrol concurrently in courses for credit to a second programme of study.
+With the approval of Academic Board (or delegate), it is possible to enrol concurrently in courses for credit to a second programme of study.

 21. Students who wish to be concurrently enrolled at Massey University and another New Zealand University must obtain prior approval of both institutions.
 Applications must be made in writing to the Pro Vice-Chancellor's office of the relevant College as well as the other institution.

 22. Normally enrolment is for credit to a Massey University qualification.
 Students intending to complete a qualification from another New Zealand tertiary institution may apply to be enrolled in courses taught by distance at Massey University for credit to the other institution's qualification.